ExoticBubble15/CA-Wildfire-Prediction/README.md

 - Folder names changed over the course of the project, but everything generally stayed the same.
 Previous queries were not always updated to 100% accurately reflect their new counterparts, but any discrepancies should be minimal and straightforward.

 *Personal Thoughts and Feelings*
-- I had a lot of fun with this project, even though there are areas I wish I could have improved and added more.
+- I had a lot of fun with this project, even though there are areas I wish I could have improved and added more (namely predicting fire intensity/acres_burned and duration, had I figured out how to actually predict outbreaks).
 - There is likely an alternative approach that is more optimal for this project, however I think my approach was interesting and fun to pursue even if it didn't achieve the best results.
+- It did not turn out the way I thought it would've at the beginning, but it was a pleasant suprise.
 - I admittedly put off progress for long periods of time which could have been used to make the end product better, but oh well.